Program MakeMap

 Index Home

-The current version can make Maps for albums made with the FancyBox Skin, the PhotoSwipe Skin, the LightGallery Skin, the Slide Show 4 skin the Turtle skin (only if check-mark 'Make slide pages' on the jAlbum Pages settings is cleared), the PhotoBlogger skin, the Projector skin, the Story skin, the Tiger skin, the Plain skin and the Lizard skin.
+The current version can generate maps for albums created with the FancyBox skin, PhotoSwipe skin, LightGallery skin, Slide Show 4 skin, Turtle skin (only when the “Make slide pages” option in the jAlbum Pages settings is disabled), PhotoBlogger skin, Projector skin, Story skin, Tiger skin, Plain skin, and Lizard skin.
+Example albums for these skins can be found here.
+This note describes the method used to generate maps for the last three skins.

-Prerequisite for the generation of a map is that your pictures contain GPS information and you enabled the location display on a slide page.
+On request, I can extend this program for other skins, but only for skins that generate responsive single‑page albums and support GPS locations.
+A prerequisite for generating a map is that your photos contain GPS information and that you have enabled the location display on the slide page.

-Example of of multi-track OpenStreetMap:
+Example of a multi‑track OpenStreetMap:

 OSM tracks

-here to open this map.
+Click here to open this map.

 <div class="HorNav">